DesignAShirt/cloudfront-spa/README.md

 # Lambda SPA Router

-A lambda@edge function to serve an SPA from an s3 site via cloudfront.
+A lambda@edge function to serve single page apps from an s3 site via Cloudfront.

-Add 2 files to the function: `roots.json` and `files.json`.

-`roots.json` should be an array of app root URLs, `files.json` is an array of file paths.
+Create a file named `paths.json`.
+It should look like this:

+  {
+    "rootPaths": ["/path1/", "/path2", ...],
+    "filePaths": ["/path1/somefile.css", "/path1/script.js", ...]
+  }

-For example, you can have a staging site and deploy every git branch to a folder in s3, with the branch name as the path.
-You can add a build step to update this lambda function after every deploy.
+For example, you can use this for a staging site hosted with s3 and Cloudfront.
+If you deploy every git branch from your project to a folder in s3, with the branch name as the path, you can add a build step to update the lambda@edge function after every deploy.
+Every branch will have it's own single page app.

-Use a list of git branches as root urls:

-    git branch --list -r \
-        | awk -F origin '{print $2 "/"}' \
-        | node listToFile.js > roots.json

-And a list of files in an s3 bucket as file URLs:

-    aws s3 ls --recursive s3-bucket \
-        | awk '{print "/" $4}' \
-        | node listToFile.js > files.json

-You can use `create-path-files.sh` to do this automatically:

-    ./create-path-files.sh git@github.com:DesignAShirt/fc-das-neue-designer.git designer-demo
+`tools/build-path-file.sh` will create the paths file from a git repo and an s3 bucket:

+    ./tools/build-path-file.sh git@github.com:user/project.git some-s3-bucket > paths.json

 If somebody visits `<cloudfront id>.cloudfront.net/feature/branch1/editor?subtab=text&tab=text`, this app will check for the following paths:

- * `/feature/branch1/editor` from `files.json`
+ * `/feature/branch1/editor` from `filePaths`
- * A path in `roots.json` that `/feature/branch1/editor` starts with, e.g. `/feature/branch1/`
+ * A path in `rootPaths` that `/feature/branch1/editor` starts with, e.g. `/feature/branch1/`

 If it can't find those URLs, it just passes the url straight through for cloudfront to handle.

-The original purpose of this is to set up testing for the design studio.
-The root urls are generated from the git branch names, and each branch gets it's own deploy on s3.
-After a branch is created or removed, this function is redeployed with an updated routes.json file.

-TODO: deploy
-npm pack
-deploy file